Mary Abbott (golfer)

-She competed at the 1900 Summer Olympics golf tournament, where she finished tied for seventh place.
+Abbott competed at the 1900 Summer Olympics golf tournament, where she finished tied for seventh place.
 A historic record, both she and her daughter, Margaret Abbott, the first ever female gold medalist at the games, competed in the event.

 A biographer of writer Finley Peter Dunne, Elmer Ellis, noted that Abbott, a widow who had lived for some years in Calcutta, moved to Chicago where she reviewed books for the Evening Post and the two (Abbott and Dunne) became acquainted.
-Dunne held her to be “the wittiest woman he had ever met”.
+Dunne held her to be "the wittiest woman he had ever met".
 She recognized his genius and helped him throughout his career.
 The acquaintanceship with Abbott, who was a popular dinner guest in Chicago society, launched Dunne into those social circles and with those connections as well as his own writing, Dunne became prominent in Chicago.
 In 1902, he would become her son-in-law, when he married her daughter, Margaret.

+Abbott died in 1904 in Miami, Florida.